-The green microalgae, Haematococcus pulvaris, is believed to have the largest capacity to accumulate astaxanthin though it’s also found in other microalgae such as Chlorella zo?ngiensis and Chlorococcum sp.
+The green microalgae, Haematococcus pulvaris, is believed to have the largest capacity to accumulate astaxanthin though it’s also found in other microalgae such as Chlorella zofingiensis and Chlorococcum sp.
 Supplements containing Astaxanthin are also available from natural sources such as Krill.

 Health Benefits of Astaxanthin:

 Researchers from China recently summarized a number of the potential health benefits of Astaxanthin supplementation.
-As a potent antioxidant, the myriad of potential health benefits are staggering.
+As a potent antioxidant, the myriad of potential health benefits is staggering.
 However, there’s still fairly limited research regarding the optimal dosage, safety, and general effectiveness of this supplement in human studies.

 Free radicals and other reactive oxygen species are produced during normal life-sustaining aerobic metabolism.
 In excess, these molecules can cause protein and lipid oxidation and DNA damage.
 Numerous diseases are associated with this type of cellular damage.
 Exogenous antioxidants such as carotenoids can help to attenuate or limit this damage.

 As mentioned, the list of potential health conditions for which astaxanthin may be of benefit is exceptionally long.
 Specifically, the review article by Yuan et al included inflammatory diseases such as rheumatoid arthritis, atherosclerosis, asthma, inflammatory bowel disease, and brain inflammatory diseases.